1,000 rescued as Hurricane Fiona cripples Puerto Rico with flooding and power outages before slamming the Dominican Republic

 Some parts of the island still bear the scars of Maria, which inflicted catastrophic infrastructure damage; it took almost a year for power to be restored across the island.

-Samuel Rivera and his mother Lourdes Rodriguez lived without power for about a year after Maria, Rivera told CNN's Layla Santiago.
+Samuel Rivera and his mother Lourdes Rodriguez lived without power for about a year after Maria, Rivera told CNN.
 On Sunday morning, they lost power once again, conjuring up similar fears to those they had five years ago.

 They were also concerned a nearby river might overflow and trees surrounding their home could be felled by the powerful winds, they said.